bsorrentino/confluence-site-publisher/README.md

 ## Description

-A CLI (*Command Line Interface*) for publish directly to confluence allowing to keep in-sync local and remote documentation
+A CLI (*Command Line Interface*) for publish your site directly to confluence allowing to keep in-sync local and remote documentation

 This project should be considered as **[NodeJS](https://nodejs.org/)** version of the [confluence maven plugin](https://github.com/bsorrentino/maven-confluence-plugin) developed using [reactive javascript extension](https://github.com/Reactive-Extensions/RxJS)